Mast Year

 And a hospitable crack

-At the wall base, up rises –
+At the wall base, and –

 Nourished by chilli sauce